RayTracing/raytracing.github.io/books/README-TheNextWeek.md

 Overview
 ---------
-In [Ray Tracing In One Weekend][], you built a simple brute force path tracer.
+In [Ray Tracing in One Weekend][], you built a simple brute force path tracer.
 In this installment we’ll add textures, volumes (like fog), rectangles, instances, lights, and support for lots of objects using a BVH.
 When done, you’ll have a “real” ray tracer.